P-p-H-d/mlib/README.md

 #### Private interface

-The private interface is only availale for the implementation.
+The private interface is only available for the implementation.
-It is used by the implementator of the shared object to provide additional, more specialized, functions to its user for the shared object.
+It is used by the implementor of the shared object to provide additional, more specialized, functions to its user for the shared object.

 ##### `void name_init_lock(name_t *out)`